 It is important that you and your prosthetist have a relationship that is honest and trusting.
 Your feedback regarding comfort, successes, and limitations is essential to the outcome of any prosthetic intervention.
 It can make all the difference in reaching your goals.

-The following are some sample questions that may help you decide who will be the best fit for you:
+Below are sample questions that can help you decide who will be the best fit for you:

 What brought you to this line of work?
 What about your job do you like most?

 This type of question will help you get to know your prosthetist a little better.

 What has been your experience working with amputees of my amputation level?

 This is can help to establish experience with your type of amputation.
 Just like an orthopedic doctor versus a neurologist, some prosthetists may focus on different types of amputations.
 Some may choose upper limb amputations or lower limb amputations for their area of expertise.

 Will you accept my insurance and secure any necessary prior approvals for my care?
 Are andevicare excluded?
 Will I be getting the most advanced technology available for level of amputation?